arccoza/airsquire-fs/README.md

-Built with Next.js, vercel and S3.
+Built with Next.js, React, Vercel and S3.